 In your fourth year you'll undertake an independent research project, which will equip you with the advanced research methods you'll need for doctoral study.
-The deep knowledge and practical investigation skills you'll gain will develop your abilities in the art and science of extracting meaning from seemingly incomprehensible data.
+You'll gain deep knowledge and practical investigation skills.
+These will reinforce your abilities in the art and science of extracting meaning from seemingly incomprehensible data.